 Begin Your Student's Online Application

-To get started, click here to log in / create an account to access the application portal.
+To get started, click here to log in / create an account to access the application portal (for help creating an account or logging in, please see the appropriate instructions in the admissions resources box).
+Prior applicants will need to call our office first to have their account reactivated.
 From the portal, you can complete the online application, request online recommendations, obtain supplemental forms and track the progress of your application materials.
 In the application, you will provide information about the student and family as well as select dates for the applicant interview.
 A non-refundable application fee of $100 is due upon completion of the form.
 To inquire about a fee waiver, please contact our office.

 Request Teacher Recommendations

-Request online transcripts from the student’s present school from the application portal.
+Request online transcripts from the application portal.
 You can also print and complete the Request for Transcript if your school prefers a paper form.
 We must receive grades from the current semester/trimester as well as grades from the previous school year.

-Informal interviews are held in January and February with all students who have filed an application (interviews for grades 8, 10, 11 and 12 will be based on availability of space in that grade).
+Informal interviews are held in January and February with all students who have filed an application (interviews for grades 8, 10, 11 and 12 will be based on availability of space in that grade.
+Also, the interview for these grades will be waived for prior applicants).
+In some cases, we may also request an essay in lieu of the interview for applicants who live out of the area and for whom an in-person interview is not feasible.
 After the Admissions Office receives your family's completed application, you will be contacted about an appointment.
 At this visit one or both parents may also meet with the interviewer to ask questions about the school or share insights about their child.

 Appointment notifications are sent in late December and January.
 Please note that if your family submits an application early in the admissions season, the interview confirmation will still not arrive before December or January.
 See Frequently Asked Questions for more details about the interview process.